Bloggers are misunderstood. I’m on a quest to better define the term blogger – to give bloggers a credible place in the world.

 Proud to be a blogger

 I am an online business owner.
 I am a content creator.
 I am a blogger.
 Are you a blogger too?
-Here’s a free picture for you (right click and save image as).
-Share it on Instagram/Facebook and tell your friends about your job as a blogger, print it off to and hang it up on your wall.
+I created this graphic for you!
+Just right click and save.
+Share your blog on your personal Instagram/Facebook and tell your friends about your job as a blogger.
 Take ownership of being a blogger.
-You got this!
+You got this!7